 Is Zelenskyy planning to fire Ukraine’s popular top army commander?

-Valerii Zaluzhny has been blamed for last year’s’s anticlimactic counteroffensive against Russian troops.
+Valerii Zaluzhny has been blamed for last year’s anticlimactic counteroffensive against Russian troops.

 Kyiv, Ukraine – Rumours and allegations have swirled in recent weeks over the dismissal of Valerii Zaluzhny, Ukraine’s army chief.